NREL/SOEP-QSS/README.md

 In some papers by the original QSS authors there is an additional time step recommended at the point when the QSS order derivative is zero.
 As noted by David Lorenzetti this is confusing because the Nth derivative of the continuous representation in a QSS order N method is a constant.
 Nevertheless, there may be some room for alternative approaches to improving QSS convergence.

+#### Deactivation

+The QSS time stepping logic looks at the magnitude of the highest order continuous representation derivative to set the next trigger time based on when the quantized and continuous representations will diverge by the selected quantum threshold.
+This does not always give a good indication of the divergence of the quantized representation from the actual/analytical value of QSS (ODE) state variables or input variables.
+A trivial example is f(t) = t<sup>n</sup> where the value and all derivatives other than the n<sup>th</sup> are zero, so only an n<sup>th</sup> order method will avoid setting the next trigger time to infinity.
+For a QSS variable that is "isolated" (does not appear in many or any other variable's derivatives) or any input variable an artificially large time step causes the variable to "deactivate", becoming stuck in a fixed quantized and continuous representation.

+This appears to be a fairly serious flaw in the QSS approach.
+An elegant, robust and efficient solution to this is not yet obvious.
+As a backstop solution a max time step field was added to the implementation and its use is strongly suggested for input and isolated QSS variables.
+In a production implementation it would probably make sense for each function class to provide an API to set a max time step that makes sense for that function.
+Finding a better, more automated solution would be a worthwhile investigation.

 ### LIQSS